EURO 2020: Ranking the top 20 players at Europe's biggest competition

 Forget about what these star players have achieved for their clubs during the 2020-21 season or the injuries they’ve had, we are talking about which players are the best of the best right now.

-Throughout the tournament we will be ranking the top 20 players, and here is our ranking after the last 16 stage, which I’m sure you will all totally agree with.
+Throughout the tournament we will be ranking the top 20 players, and here is our ranking after the quarterfinal stage, which I’m sure you will all totally agree with.

 Ranking top 20 players at EURO 2020